-Output: Number of people that visit museums, aquariums, and other informal education institutions hosting NOAA-supported exhibits or programs.
+Output: Number of people that visit museums, aquariums, and other informal education institutions hosting NOAA-supported exhibits.

 Visitors: Members of the public that attend an informal education institution that is owned or managed by either NOAA or a partner organization and that hosts exhibits that are designed, funded, installed, or curated by NOAA staff.